kimfetti/kimfetti.github.io/_posts/math/2018-12-10-planetary-birthday-problem.md

 ## Expanding Solution with Approximations

 We are about to embark upon the amazing world of expansions and approximations\--AKA put your math pants on and fasten your seat belts!
 (If this sort of nerdout isn't your bag, no worries.
-Just skip ahead to the end of this section where all will revealed... :crystal_ball:  Much of this work can be found in [Mosteller][1] as his solution to the birthday problem.)
+Just skip ahead to the end of this section where all will revealed... 🔮  Much of this work can be found in [Mosteller][1] as his solution to the birthday problem.)

 First recall that
 \\[e^{-x} = 1 - x + \frac{x^2}{2!} - \frac{x^3}{3!}+ \cdots,\\]